 To get possible misunderstandings right out of the way: I don’t think the GoF book is bad, not by far.
-It is standard lecture for object oriented programming and has been so for 20 years now.
+It is a standard lecture for object-oriented programming and has been so for 20 years now.
 However, since it is that old, it does not take into account more recent discussions.
 So I suggest you read it, but not everything in the book is cast in stone.

-You should also consider to read “Head First Design Patterns” which will give you good information about the commonly used patterns as well and does not read as dry as the GoF book.
+You should also consider reading “Head First Design Patterns” which will give you good information about the commonly used patterns as well and does not read as dry as the GoF book.
 Whichever book you choose, make sure you know the commonly used design patterns and where they are applicable.

 When to Use Design Patterns

 Having read the book and knowing about design patterns does not mean one should try to find the design pattern in every piece of code written.
-The patterns the book mentions have been found to often occur in object oriented design, which means they are broadly applicable to a range of design problems.
+The patterns the book mentions have been found to often occur in object-oriented design, which means they are broadly applicable to a range of design problems.
 But that does not mean that list is complete.
 There are other constellations of classes that occur relatively often, while not as often as the patterns that made it into the book, and some applications need a class design that is more or less unique.

-Design patterns are tools, the commonly known design pattern books are general purpose tool boxes.
+Design patterns are tools, the commonly known design pattern books are general purpose toolboxes.
 They can be applied in a wide range of problems, but they don’t solve every possible problem in the best possible way, and some problems they cannot solve at all.

 That does not mean you should always roll your own class design.
-When you have to design a solution for a given problem, at first determine if a known design patterns could be a good fit, and only fall back to a custom design if there is none.
+When you have to design a solution for a given problem, at first determine if a known design pattern could be a good fit, and only fall back to a custom design if there is none.